ThatOneUnoriginal/lua-yt-dlp-wrapper/README.md

 There are two reasons.
 First, I use yt-dlp frequently, and it can be tedious to remember and retype the same parameters every time.
 Second, I thought this project would be complex enough to challenge my Lua skills.
 When I created this application, I had only built a few small programs—a tax calculator, a word scrambler, and a number-guessing game.

+## You're replacing a cli with... another cli?
+Yes, but from what I understand, creating UI windows requires an additional Lua library.
+I believe I should focus on mastering the core functionality first before tackling that challenge.
+In other words, this CLI application is a stepping stone toward eventually developing a GUI version.

 ## Will you accept push requests?

 It depends.
 Since this program is meant to test my Lua skills, I prefer not to rely on others' code when possible.
 If a pull request adds features I could implement myself, it probably won't be accepted.
 However, I may accept fixes for overlooked issues or more efficient implementations of existing functions.
 In general, I'd prefer if you opened an issue first instead.